 - 2 teaspoons paprika

-- 3 tablespoons neutral oil or olive oil divided (I use avocado oil)
+- 1 tablespoon neutral oil or olive oil (I use avocado oil)

 - Freshly ground black pepper to taste